Bit Generations: Games

+Series One

 Boundish

 Boundish is played similar to the Magnavox Odyssey game Tennis and the arcade game Pong, with players hitting an orb back and forth between two paddles.
 However, each level of the game contains different objectives that require the player to alter the way the orb is battered about.

 Dialhex

 Dotstream

 Dotstream is played by players guiding their dot, which results in a line trailing behind it, through a track filled with obstacles such as squares, rectangles, and circles.
 Races (known as "drawings") are typically 2 laps long.

 Dotstream features three modes, Grand Prix, Spot Race and Formation.
 Grand Prix is considered the "main game", with players racing around five circuits, with new drawings unlocked in this mode.
 Spot Race is a time attack mode centered on unlocked drawings.
 Formation begins with the player starting with one dot and having to collect small pellets to fill up a meter.
 When the meter is sufficiently filled up, another dot will appear to assist in the collection of pellets.
 While only the player's dot can be directly controlled, additional dots can be manipulated by holding down the appropriate Formation button.

 A WiiWare version was released in North America on May 24, 2010, and in the PAL region on June 25, 2010, under the name light trax.